rwwarren/door-lock/README.md

 swagger for api??

 Api ->json and post variables
-Mobile -> web & application
+Mobile -> web (move to web and use the same thing) & application Web
-Web
 NFC
 Servo